AdobeDocs/experience-manager-65.en/help/sites-authoring/working-with-page-versions.md

    ![Select Timewarp in the mode selection](assets/wwpv-01.png)

-1. In the dialogue set a target date and time and click or tap **Set Date**.
-If you do not select a time, the current time will default.
+1. In the dialog, set a target date and time and click or tap **Set Date**.
+If you do not select a time, the current time is taken as the default.

    ![Set Date](assets/wwpv-02.png)